wohaco/despace/venus_express.md

 In the most comprehensive study of the Venusian atmosphere ever, Venus Express had many open questions to tackle:

-   - How do the complex global dynamics of the planet work?
+   - How do the complex global dynamics of the planet work?:
-      - What causes the super-fast atmospheric rotation and the hurricane-force winds?
+      - What causes the super-fast atmospheric rotation and the hurricane-force winds?:
-      - What maintains the double atmospheric vortex at the poles?
+      - What maintains the double atmospheric vortex at the poles?:
-   - How does the cloud system work?
+   - How does the cloud system work?:
-      - How do clouds and haze form and evolve at different altitudes?
+      - How do clouds and haze form and evolve at different altitudes?:
-      - What is at the origin of mysterious ultraviolet marks at the clouds tops?
+      - What is at the origin of mysterious ultraviolet marks at the clouds tops?:
-   - What processes govern the chemical state of the atmosphere?
+   - What processes govern the chemical state of the atmosphere?:
-   - What role does the “green-house effect” play in the global evolution of the Venusian climate?
+   - What role does the “green-house effect” play in the global evolution of the Venusian climate?:
-   - What governs the escape processes of the atmosphere?
+   - What governs the escape processes of the atmosphere?:
-   - Are there water, carbon dioxide or sulphuric acid cycles on Venus?
+   - Are there water, carbon dioxide or sulphuric acid cycles on Venus?:
-   - What caused the global volcanic resurfacing of Venus 500 million years ago?
+   - What caused the global volcanic resurfacing of Venus 500 million years ago?:
-   - Why are some areas on the surface so reflective to radar?
+   - Why are some areas on the surface so reflective to radar?:
-   - Is there present volcanic or seismic activity on the planet?
+   - Is there present volcanic or seismic activity on the planet?:

 **Payload**